minetest-tools/update_translations/README.md

 This Python script is intended for use with localized Minetest mods, ie, mods that contain translatable strings of the form ``S("This string can be translated")``.
+It extracts the strings from the mod's source code and updates the localization files accordingly.

-Place it in the root directory of a mod and run it, and it will update the ``template.txt`` and any ``.tr`` files present in that mod's ``/locale`` folder.
+Place it in the root directory of a mod and run it, and it will update the ``template.txt`` and any ``*.tr`` files present in that mod's ``/locale`` folder.
+If the ``/locale`` folder or ``template.txt`` file don't exist yet they will be created.

-This script will also work if you place it in the root directory of a modpack.
+This script will also work in the root directory of a modpack.
 It will run on each mod inside the modpack in that situation.

 It has the following command line options: